ABDunbar/NPD-Well-Velocity-Integration/README.md

 The resulting output will be in a form so that interval sonic logs and interval velocities from the checkshot can be compared.

-Currently, WORKING.ipynb (using Tops files) is basically complete.
+WORKING.ipynb : (using Tops files) is basically complete.
+It will pull tops data from npd.no website and combine them with tops exported from a Petrel project.
+Adds isochron and interval velocity columns.

-load_sonic and load_checkshot are incomplete
+las.py : program written by Warren Weckesser to load las files into Python

+load_checkshot_file.ipynb : work in progress

+load_multiple_sonic.ipynb : work in progress

-m172 is a (incomplete) version of the M172 Velocity Modeling training course (I think by Alan Atkinson)
+m172.ipynb :  In progress version of the M172 Velocity Modeling training course (Alan Atkinson)